josezenem/laravel-slugidable/README.md

 A package for Laravel that creates slugs for Eloquent models based on both a title and ID

-Compatible with Laravel 8, Laravel 9
+Compatible with Laravel 8, Laravel 9, and Laravel 10

 ```php
 $model = new Blog();